Methylphenidate: Contraindications

 Methylphenidate is contraindicated for individuals with agitation, tics, glaucoma, heart defects or a hypersensitivity to any ingredients contained in methylphenidate pharmaceuticals.

-Pregnant women are advised to only use the medication if the benefits outweigh the potential risks.
+Pregnant women are advised to take methylphenidate only if the benefits outweigh the potential risks.
 Not enough human studies have been conducted to conclusively demonstrate an effect of methylphenidate on fetal development.
 In 2018, a review concluded that it has not been teratogenic in rats and rabbits, and that it "is not a major human teratogen".